VitoriaAmelia/projeto2-gitops/README.md

 img de mudado

-3 - Verifique a mudança:
+3 - Faça comit e verifique a mudança:

 img healthy